 T – Time-bound

-Finally, to set an effective teacher SMART goal in 2024, you must give yourself a deadline.
+Finally, to set an effective teacher SMART goal, you must give yourself a deadline.
 For most, that deadline will likely be the end of the semester or the beginning of the next school year.
 Regardless of when you set it, it would be best to give yourself a sense of urgency to get it done without keeping it too open so you can drag your feet with completing it.
 One example of a time-bound goal would be the use of specific technologies.
 Various apps and digital programs can be used to help further education, but knowing which one to pick can be overwhelming.

-One goal you can implement in 2024 that will help you is picking the right app for you and your teaching style.
+One goal you can implement that will help you is picking the right app for you and your teaching style.
 Say you want to provide an easier way for students to communicate about classroom discussions while at home studying or doing homework.

 You can find a good communication app, such as WhatsApp, that allows all students to join a group chat with you.
 That way, you will all be able to keep the lines of communication open during more stressful times, such as end-of-the-year exams.